List-Edge-Coloring Triangulations with Maximum Degree at most 5: Introduction

 \begin{conjecture}[LECC] If $G$ is a graph, then $\chi'(G)=\chi'_\ell(G)$. \end{conjecture}

-The LECC is true for a number of special families, most notably bipartite graphs due Galvin \cite{G} in 1995 (see also \cite{MP} for an extension).
-As an example of how far away this conjecture still is however, consider that it has not yet been established for all even cliques (odd cliques were established by H\"{a}ggkvist and Janssen \cite{HJ}, and cliques of order equal to a prime plus one were established by Schauz \cite{s3})).
+The LECC is true for a number of special families, most notably bipartite graphs due to Galvin \cite{G} in 1995 (see also \cite{MP} for an extension).
+As an example of how far away this conjecture still is however, consider that it has not yet been established for all even cliques (odd cliques were established by H\"{a}ggkvist and Janssen \cite{HJ}, and cliques of order equal to a prime plus one were established by Schauz \cite{s3}).

-More is known about Conjectures \ref{vizcon} and \ref{lecc} for planar graphs, where both edge-coloring and list-edge-coloring is somewhat simpler.
+More is known about Conjectures \ref{vizcon} and \ref{lecc} for planar graphs, where both edge-coloring and list-edge-coloring are somewhat simpler.
 While it is NP-complete to decide whether a graph has chromatic index $\Delta$ or $\Delta+1$ (Holyer \cite{Ho}), all planar graphs with $\Delta\geq 7$ have $\chi'(G)=\Delta$ (Sanders and Zhao \cite{SZ}, Zhang \cite{Zh}).
-We may therefore expect $\chi'_l(G)=\Delta$ for all planar graphs $G$ with $\Delta\geq 7$, but this has as yet only been established for $\Delta \geq 12$ (by Borodin, Kostochka and Woodall \cite{BKW}).
-Conjecture \ref{vizcon} has been pushed further, and we now know it holds when $\Delta \geq 8$ (Bonamy \cite{B}).
-This leaves Conjecture \ref{vizcon} open for planar graphs with $5 \leq \Delta \leq 7$.
-In this paper we show that it holds for $\Delta=5$ when $G$ is a triangulation (ie. when all faces are triangles).
+We may therefore expect $\chi'_\ell(G)=\Delta$ for all planar graphs $G$ with $\Delta\geq 7$, but this has only been established for $\Delta \geq 12$ (by Borodin, Kostochka and Woodall \cite{BKW}).
+Conjecture \ref{vizcon} has been pushed further, and we now know it holds for planar graphs when $\Delta \geq 8$ (Bonamy \cite{Bo}).
+This leaves the planar case of Conjecture \ref{vizcon} open for graphs with $5 \leq \Delta \leq 7$.
+In this paper we show that the stronger LECC holds for $\Delta\leq 5$ when $G$ is a triangulation (i.e.~when all faces are triangles).

-\begin{theorem} If $G$ is a triangulation with $\Delta=5$, then $\chi'_l(G)\leq \Delta+1.$ \end{theorem}
+\begin{theorem} If $G$ is a triangulation with $\Delta \leq 5$, then $\chi'_l(G)=\chi'(G).$ \end{theorem}

-Much of the above-mentioned papers utilize the discharging method in their proofs.
-A particularly insightful proof by Cohen and Havet \cite{CH} highlights the trouble that triangular faces can cause in such arguments (their proof shows Conjecture \ref{vizcon} for $\Delta \geq 9$, which was previously established by Borodin \cite{B}).
-Hence we were motivated to work first on triangulations, with the hope that Theorem \ref{main} deals with these troublesome cases for $\Delta \leq 5$.
+Most of the above-mentioned papers utilize the discharging method in their proofs.
+A particularly insightful proof by Cohen and Havet \cite{CH} highlights the trouble that triangular faces cause in such arguments (their proof shows Conjecture \ref{vizcon} for $\Delta \geq 9$, which was previously established by Borodin \cite{B}).
+Theorem \ref{main} deals with these troublesome cases for $\Delta \leq 5$.
 In fact, there are not so many such cases: in Section 2 of this paper we will show that there are exactly twelve triangulations with $\Delta\leq 5$, eight of which have $\Delta=5$.
 In Section 3 we note that some of these graphs are known to satisfy the LECC and we explain how the recent work of Dvo\v{r}\'{a}k \cite{Dv} can be used to computationally show the remaining graphs also satisfy the List-Edge Coloring Conjecture.